FG to generate $2bn yearly from NNPC, Chevron EGTL project – The Sun Nigeria

-He described the EGTL plant as “a cornerstone of the energy ecosystem of Nigeria that had the potential to yield US$2billion yearly into the coffers of the Federal Government.
+The NNPC GMD described who described the EGTL plant as “a cornerstone of the energy ecosystem of Nigeria” disclosed that it has the potential to yield $2billion into the coffers of the Federal Government.

 He acknowledged the roles played by President Muhammadu Buhari and the Chairman, Senate Committee on Gas, Sen. Bassey Akpan, which he noted had culminated into the execution of the agreements, assuring that the Federal Government was committed to the project.